SchlossLab/Sovacool_OptiFit_mSphere_2022/docs/paper.md

-simple and abundance-weighted sampling produced better quality OTUs than similarity-weighted sampling, OptiFit performed faster on similarity-weighted samples with a median runtime of 91.4 seconds compared to 116.9 and 119.2 seconds for abundance-weighted and simple random sampling, respectively.
+simple and abundance-weighted sampling produced better quality OTUs than similarity-weighted sampling, OptiFit performed faster on similarity-weighted samples with a median runtime of 91.4 seconds compared to 109.7 and 111.7 seconds for simple and abundance-weighted sampling, respectively.
 Thus, employing more complicated sampling strategies such as abundance-weighted and similarity-weighted sampling did not confer any advantages over selecting the reference via a simple random sample, and in fact decreased OTU quality in the case of